 DO: Invite your party guests to work up an appetite with some classic summer camp games.
 Fan the flames of competition with a round of capture the flag, a refreshing water balloon fight, or channel your inner knight with some casual jousting.

 GIFT: Send your campers home with some summer flair, like a watermelon handbag filled with a few sweet treats.
-Your guests will go home with their souvenirs feeling like they had an entire summer of fun in one night!
+Your guests will go home with their party favors feeling like they had an entire summer of fun in one night!

 Let me see that lobster roll